Trump, RNC promise ‘aggressive’ election interference in battleground states

 How ugly will it get in Nevada?
 Especially if Lombardo, Rep. Mark Amodei, and other Nevada Republican elected officials and candidates go along to get along with Trump?
 We’re about to find out.

+Nevada Current is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Nevada Current maintains editorial independence.
+Contact Editor Hugh Jackson for questions: info@nevadacurrent.com.
+Follow Nevada Current on Facebook and Twitter.

-The post Trump, RNC promise ‘aggressive’ election interference in battleground states appeared first on Nevada Current.
+The post Trump, RNC promise ‘aggressive’ election interference in battleground states appeared first on Michigan Advance.